schreiberx/sweetsite/development/index.md

 * [SWEET CI system](https://gitlab.inria.fr/mschreib/sweet-ci-tests/-/pipelines)

-## Development
+## Coding conventions

-* **Coding conventions**

 We always appreciate new contributors to our development.
 Please checkout our [coding conventions](coding_conventions.html) to ensure that your contributions are in harmony with the existing code.